michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

 = 3.9.4 =
+- Added the `noopener` rel attribute value for generated hyperlinks.
 - Fixed a bug that thumbnails of the category unit type were not displayed properly, which has started since v3.9.0.

 = 3.9.3 - 11/13/2019 =